Keyronex/Keyronex/docs/design-book/vmm.rst

 act as the cache of secondary memory, with exceptions for certain data that cannot be paged or where efficiency demands it not be.

-Denning's Working Set Model proposes that a **working set** is the set of pages that a process must have resident in main memory to run without thrashing (excessive page faults) within a given period of time.
-As processes' needs change over the course of their execution, their working set may vary.
+Denning's Working Set Model defines a **working set** as the set of pages that a process needs resident in main memory to run without excessive page faults (thrashing) over a given period of time.
+The working set of a process can vary as its needs change during execution.

-To this the concept of **balance set** can be added: a sort of working set of working sets.
-The balance set is the set of processes permitted to reside in main memory over a given period of time.
+The **balance set** extends the working set concept: it is a sort of working set of working sets.
+The balance set is the set of processes permitted to reside in main memory over a given period of time such that all their working sets can be resident.

-With these concepts the fundamental goals of the virtual memory manager is made
+Based on these concepts, the fundamental goals of the virtual memory manager
+are:

-clear: it should determine how many pages a process needs to run without thrashing, and permit it to retain those many pages in memory, and it should adapt to changes in this number over the lifetime of the process.
-It should further determine which and how many processes it can keep resident in memory over a given period of time, such that there is room for each's working set to be wholly resident.
+- to determine how many pages a process needs to avoid thrashing, to allow a process to retain that many pages in memory, and to adapt to changes over time
+- to determine which and how many processes can be coresident in memory simultaneously, ensuring their working sets are fully resident.

 On that basis, the page replacement approach that the VMM takes is designed to optimise for this.
 The algorithm is called Segmented FIFO.
 It is so-called because the page cache is segmented into two entities:

 Primary Page Cache (aka Balance Set, Working Sets, Resident Set)
-    This is composed of per-process queues of pages, called Working Set Queues;
+    This consists of per-process queues of pages, known as Working Set Queues.
-    these pages are those which are currently mapped with valid PTEs in that process.
-These queues are growable and shrinkable, and replacement is by
+    Pages in the Primary Page Cache are currently mapped with valid PTEs in at least one process, or otherwise wired into memory.

-    FIFO: when the working set queue of a process cannot be grown, the least recently mapped page in a process is locally replaced when a new page is mapped in that process.
+    The queues are dynamic, capable of growing and shrinking as needed, but this is subject to controls.
+Replacement within a queue is handled by FIFO: when a process's working set queue cannot be expanded, the least recently mapped page in that process is replaced when a new page is mapped.

 Secondary Page Cache
+    This conists of two queues:

+    -  Modified Page Queue
+    -  Standby Page Queue

-    This is composed of two queues: the Modified Page Queue and the Standby Page Queue.
-When a page is no longer mapped in any Working Set, it is placed onto either the Modified or Standby page queue depending on whether it was modified while mapped into a working set.
-On these queues, the page gets a second chance to be brought back into the Primary Page Cache without incurring a backing store read.
+    When a page is no longer mapped in any Working Set Queue nor otherwise wired, it is placed onto one of these queues, depending on whether it was modified while mapped into a working set.
+These queues give the page a second chance to be brought back into the Primary Page Cache without incurring a disk read.

-    It is from these queues that pages actually get replaced on the global level, by being written to disk if dirty and made available for reuse for new data when clean.
+    Pages are replaced globally from these queues by being written to disk if dirty and made available for reuse when clean.

 Two specific tasks of the VMM can be inferred from these:

 1. To balance the sizes of the primary page cache and secondary page cache to minimise unnecessary disk reads.
-2. To balance the size of the modified page queue and the standby page queue, as only from the standby page queue can pages be immediately repurposed.
+2. To balance the size of the modified page queue and the standby page queue, because only from the standby page queue can pages be immediately repurposed.

 Page Frame Database (aka PFN Database, PFNDB)